nus-cs2113-AY2526S1/ip/README.md

 search_by_date 12/10/2025 1700
 ```

+> For ***events***, they will be displayed as long as the time specified in the search_by_date command, is within the duration of the event (ie anytime in between the event's /from and /to).

 > For ***deadlines***, as long as they are due on the entered date,
 they will still be displayed even if the time differs.
 For example, a deadline at ```12/10/2025 2359``` will still appear when searching ```12/10/2025 1700```